 “I started to teach myself the skill of using the airbrush, taking three years to fully understand its intricacies as an artistic tool.
 It’s there I found my niche.” —Phil Atkinson

-Phil continued to expand and strengthen his artistic pallet by enrolling in an art & design course at Longford College of Further Education, excelling in a variety of mediums including oil and watercolour painting, print making, and pottery.
+Phil continued to expand and strengthen his artistic palette by enrolling in an art & design course at Longford College of Further Education, excelling in a variety of mediums including oil and watercolor painting, print making, and pottery.
 Phil’s strong artistic foundation and talent developed over those years, resulting in his work becoming known internationally through art exhibitions and shows, mural and project commissions, work in schools and community organizations, as well as his incredible custom paintings for Emerald Guitars.

 Phil’s First Custom Emerald Guitar Project — Robert Mizzell’s Star-Spangled X20

-Phil first connected with Emerald Guitars in 2016 when Alistair Hay, owner and founder of Emerald, reached out to him to ask if he would be interested in painting a guitar Emerald was building for well-known country singer, Robert Mizzell.
+Phil first connected with Emerald Guitars in 2016 when Alistair Hay, owner and founder of Emerald, reached out to him to ask if he would be interested in painting a guitar Emerald was building for well-known country singer Robert Mizzell.
 Robert was looking for an X20 6-string guitar with an image of an old worn American flag on it, so Alistair gave Phil full control of the artistic direction for the project.
 Excited and a little bit nervous about this very unique opportunity, Phil happily accepted.

 The way Phil created his reference image for painting the American flag was very clever.
-He took an American flag his partner had from her time in Arizona and wrapped the guitar up in the flag, moving the flag around so the stars, stripes, creases, folds, and angles lined up well, photographing the piece as he moved it around to create a set of photos which he could paint from.
+He took an American flag his partner had from her time in Arizona and wrapped the guitar up in the flag, moving the flag around so that the stars, stripes, creases, folds, and angles lined up well, photographing the piece as he moved it around to create a set of photos which he could paint from.

 “It was a slow start as I didn’t want to mess it up.
-I probably was a little too careful triple checking everything before laying down paint but that’s the perfectionist in me.
+I probably was a little too careful triple-checking everything before laying down paint, but that’s the perfectionist in me.
 The end results were great.
-I was really happy with the paint job but still a bit nervous when it came time to return it to Emerald Guitars for finishing/lacquering and delivering to its famous owner.”
+I was really happy with the paint job, but still a bit nervous when it came time to return it to Emerald Guitars for finishing/lacquering and delivering to its famous owner.”

 The Star-Spangled X20